icicimov/blog/_posts/2015-04-09-Horde-Groupware-Webserver.md

 Type your choice [0]:

-Username to connect to the database as* [] webserver Password to connect with
+Username to connect to the database as* [] webmail Password to connect with
 How should we connect to the database?
     (unix) UNIX Sockets